mayocube/craft-laravel-mix/README.md

 ## Requirements

-This plugin requires Craft CMS 4.0.0 or later.
+This plugin requires Craft CMS 5.0.0 or later.
 For Craft CMS 2, use [version 1.0.0](https://github.com/Wiejeben/craft-laravel-mix/releases/tag/1.0.0).
 For Craft CMS 3, use [version 2.1.0](https://github.com/Wiejeben/craft-laravel-mix/releases/tag/2.1.0).
+For Craft CMS 4, use [version 2.1.0](https://github.com/Wiejeben/craft-laravel-mix/releases/tag/4.0.3).
+For Craft CMS 5, use [version 5.1.0](https://github.com/mayocube/craft-laravel-mix/releases/tag/5.0.0).
 ## Installation

 To install the plugin, follow these instructions.